insertsurnamehere/cps32midi/README.md

 on instrument chunk (or any chunk), don't start a file ripping from a blank space, start from the first pointer (or first entry, in the sample chunk)

+don't rip samplechunk with blank samples, but exacly until the last sample (before the blank space)

+and files should be left intact